Transgressing the algebraic coarse character map: Preliminaries

 \subsection{The index pairing and the analytic transgression map}

 Let $M$ be a proper metric space.
 We start by discussing the index pairing

 which is, equivalently, a map

-Here $\partial_h M$ is the Higson corona of $M$.
-It may be obtained as the Gelfand space of the quotient $C^*$-algebra $C_h(M)/C_0(M)$, where $C_h(M)$ is the algebra of continuous functions on $M$ with vanishing variation at infinity (see \cite[Chapter~5.1]{roe_coarse_cohomology}).
-Its $K$-theory is, by definition, the $K$-theory of the $C^*$-algebra $C(\partial_h M) = C_h(M)/C_0(M)$.
-On the other hand, $C^*M$ is the Roe algebra of $M$, which is the norm closure of the algebra $\cB M$, consisting of all finite propagation, locally trace-class operators, acting on a separable Hilbert space $H$ with an ample representation of $C_0(M)$.
+Here $\partial_h M$ is the Higson corona of $M$, defined as follows: \begin{defn} The Higson corona $\partial_h M$ of $M$ may be obtained as the Gelfand space of the quotient $C^*$-algebra $C_h(M)/C_0(M)$, where $C_h(M)$ is the algebra of continuous functions on $M$ with vanishing variation at infinity (see \cite[Chapter~5.1]{roe_coarse_cohomology}).